New Car Fuel Consumption & Emission Figures

 Climate change is one of the most pressing environmental challenges we face, and the UK is committed to tackling it.
 We agree the need to limit global warming to well below 2oC and that is why in June 2019 the UK became the first major economy to legislate to end our contribution to climate change by 2050.

 The combustion process also results in gases, and particles (known as particulate matter or ‘PM’), that can be hazardous to health.
 Tyre, brake and road wear is a further source of PM.
 Poor roadside air quality causes immediate (acute effects) and/or longer term (chronic) impacts.
-The new official test, WLTP, provides more representative information on fuel economy, CO2 and air pollutant emissions.
+The official test, Worldwide Harmonised Light Vehicle Test Procedure (WLTP), provides more representative information on fuel economy, CO2 and air pollutant emissions.